Updated: Aug 21

 The Holy Transfiguration College, the school of History, Philosophy and Religion at Agora University, hosted a webinar last night entitled “Orthodox Christianity and Contemporary Mental Health.”
 The talk was thought-provoking and insightful.
 It explored how God loves us through our period(s) of suffering.
 The keynote speaker's words, “our humble prayers direct God’s gaze on us” stayed with me and I reflected on them for hours.

 Mental Health struggles are both universally common and equally disabling to men and women worldwide.
 They affect our beliefs, emotions, identities, relationships and they impact the very essence of our human experience.
 They are associated with stigma and prejudice, and disproportionately affect the poor and marginalized groups within our societies worldwide.
+Yet they have some much faith and gratitude.

 The kingdom of God is at the heart of Jesus’ teachings.
 He teaches us in parables, uses metaphors and draws vivid visual images for us.
 The kingdom is like yeast that leavens bread; it is a priceless treasure – like a precious pearl; it is a seed that grows into a great tree; a net that catches many fish; it belongs to the poor, to the women, to the children, to the sinners, and to the marginalized.
 To find solace in suffering can seem impossible.
+Saint Mary is the ultimate example of obedience and faith in what seemed to be the most difficult of situations.

 I thought about Saint Mary, the lady of us all.
 Her faith, her confidence, her obedience and the power of her prayer.
 At the Wedding of Cana (John 2: 1-12), Mary went to Jesus and confidently said, “they have no wine.”
 She knew that Jesus could save the hosting family from disgrace and humiliation.
 Jesus replied, “My hour has not yet come.”
 Yet, He obeyed His mother.
 Mary was not discouraged by Jesus’ word.
 She confidently told the servants, “Do what He says.”
 (John 2:5)